 To apply for Veteran Educational Benefits visit this web site.

 The Post-9/11 GI Bill is for individuals with at least 90 days of aggregate service on or after September 11, 2001,or individuals discharged with a service-connected disability after 30 days.
 Veterans may also transfer their benefits under Post-9/11 to their spouse or dependent.
 Please visit these websites for additional information.
 Department of Veterans Affairs-Transfer of Post-9/11 GI-Bill benefits to Dependents (TEB).
-Also visit this website for more information on the program.

 For additional information about GI Bill benefits visit this web site